Nuitka/Nuitka-website/posts/nuitka-release-0520.rst

 New Features
 ------------

-- Added support for AnaConda Python on this Linux.
+- Added support for Anaconda Python on this Linux.
 Both accelerated and standalone mode work now. `Issue#295 <http://bugs.nuitka.net/issue295>`__.

 - Added support for standalone mode on FreeBSD. `Issue#294